-We will deliver a Jobs Programme called 'South Yorkshire Works', which has four interventions:
+We will deliver a jobs programme called 'South Yorkshire Works', which has four interventions:

-- 1. Train to work: to upskill the workforce at scale - 2.
-Back to work: to match people to opportunity, especially in industries like clean energy, health and care, advanced manufacturing and construction - 3.
-Young people's skills guarantee: support young people to progress to work or in education - 4.
-Overcome barriers: remove barriers to training and employment for vulnerable groups
+- 1. Train to work: to upskill the workforce at scale. - 2.
+Back to work: to match people to opportunity, especially in industries like clean energy, health and care, advanced manufacturing and construction. - Young people's skills guarantee: support young people to progress.
+Overcome barriers: remove barriers to training and employment for vulnerable groups.